How to tell what condition your product is?

 - The laptop is missing keys from the keyboard or has keys that do not work

-- The laptop has a very minor screen issue, i.e less than 5 dead pixels, small screen burn marks less than the size of a 5p
+- The laptop has a very minor screen issue, i.e 2 dead pixels, small bright spot to the screen.

 - The trackpad/mouse pad is faulty